cognitedata/sound-level/README.md

   and the end time of the CDP event is updated to match the time of this latest sound level measurement

 ### Viewing
- - All sound-level events from 2018-10-15 to the current time is read
+ - All sound-level events are read
  - For each event, add an item to the session dropdown list
  - When a user selects a session, read the start and end time of the event, and query the correspoding time series data
  - Finally plot the data on the map